Common Cheerleading Injuries

 How can I reduce my injury risk?

-Work on your functional strength and conditioning with single leg squats and single leg heel raises on both sides to improve your functional skills like tumbles and stunts, as well as increase power to jump and throw higher, and reduce injury risk.
+Work on your functional strength and conditioning with single-leg squats and single-leg heel raises on both sides to improve your functional skills like tumbles and stunts, as well as increase power to jump and throw higher, and reduce injury risk.

 Improve your flexibility by doing dynamic (moving) stretching before practice, and static stretching after practice.

-At Sutherland Physio, we can look after acute injuries like: head and spinal injuries with gradual return to activity, soft tissue injuries (sprains and strains) with the POLICE protocol, and managing muscular pain and tightness before they become big injuries.
+At Sutherland Physio, we can look after acute injuries like: head and spinal injuries with a gradual return to activity, soft tissue injuries (sprains and strains) with the POLICE protocol, and managing muscular pain and tightness before they become big injuries.
 Did you know that physiotherapists are first line practitioners?
 That means we are qualified to determine and refer you if medical scans are required; and you don’t need a GP referral to see us.

 At Physio Inq Sutherland our “motto” perfectly matches with the “Cheer” culture: Live a life with less limits!
 Contact us to manage your body and get you back into cheer quicker and stronger!